jackcogdill/stealthpng/README.md

-# stegano
+# stealthpng

 ## About

-Stegano is a steganography program made by Yentup written in C. It uses [libpng](http://libpng.org/pub/png/libpng.html) and [openssl](https://www.openssl.org/) for encryption.
+Stealthpng is a steganography program made by Yentup written in C. It uses [libpng](http://libpng.org/pub/png/libpng.html) and [openssl](https://www.openssl.org/) for encryption.

 ## License and credits